CAT measures success in the purrs of the cats in our care.

-That is what CAT’s statistic (or CATistics) show.
+That is what CAT’s statistics (or “CATistics” as they’ve been called) show.
 The numbers behind the furry faces we all love.

 To see how many cats found homes, how many kittens were fostered, how many felines were treated in the hospital, how many cat owners received assistance, and how many volunteers helped us save lies in 2012, check our 2012 online annual report.
 You can also see statistics per year (click on the yearly links on the left of this web page.)

 We use the nationally recognized shelter statistic gathering and reporting methods as set forth in the Asilomar Accords.
 You can review our detailed annual statistics by clicking on the links to the left.
 (You might find it helpful to check out these definitions of Asilomar terminology.)The collection and publication of this data is sponsored by Maddie’s Fund.